Danube Crossing at Bechet(1913)

 - The Danube Crossing at Bechet took place in 1913.
 Jul 10, 1913.

-- Who won the Danube Crossing at Bechet?
+- What was the outcome of the Danube Crossing at Bechet?

 - The Romania were victorious against the Bulgaria.